1927 Oklahoma impeachment effort: Pre-trial developments

 On December 15, the Senate organized itself to convene as a court of impeachment, setting stage for impeachment trials to be held.
 It also decided that Senate President Pro Tempore Mac Q. Williamson (a Democrat) would serve as presiding officer during the impeachment trials.
 Governor Johnston threatened that leaders of the legislature would face contempt proceedings if they convened again in violation of the district court junction prohibiting them from convening in their self-called special session.
 This would have included the Senate reconvening as a court of impeachment.

 After the impeachment, the House committee running the inquiry held an additional open hearing about the governor's conduct in office with testimony from several witnesses.
 On the evening of December 16, the committee referred an additional article of impeachment against Johnston to the House.
 The recommended additional article alleged, among other things, "moral turpitude" and general incompetence.

 On December 24, summons were delivered to the homes of the three officials to appear provide answer to the impeachment plea or otherwise plead guilty, and to appear before the Senate when it was to reconvene as a court of impeachment on December 28.
 The summons were signed by W. G. McAllister (the secretary of the Senate).
 Personal service was made to both Branson and Cordell.
 Johnston was not present at the residence that his summons was delivered to (the one he had been living in when serving as governor), having amid the impeachment furor instead returned to living at his pre-gubernatorial residence in Perry.
 Governor Johnston acknowledged to the press on December 26th that he was aware that such notice had indeed been left at his gubernatorial residence on December 24, but noted that it had been left without personal service.
 The Associated Press reported that sources close Johnston believed that the governor would not file pleadings before the Senate due to his belief that the impeachment was illegal and therefore the Senate was not able to legally convene as a court of impeachment.

 Senate judgement of the impeachments as void

 On December 29, the Senate judged the impeachment articles against each of the three officials to be void.
 This came in a 22–16 vote of senators during a late night conference of the Senate held at the Hotel Huckins.
-The had seen competing motions introduced by senators.
+They had seen competing motions introduced by senators.
 Senator Guy L. Andrews (a Democrat) introduced the motion that successfully ended the impeachments.
 A competing motion to suspend Johnston from office pending the outcome of an impeachment trial had been introduced by Senator Lester E. Smith (also a Democrat).